jdavidrt/spopa-25-frontend/README.md

 #### Scenario 2: the software system must implement the Reverse Proxy Pattern.
 Source: Malicious external agent.
 Stimulus: Agent attempts to establish a direct connection to internal service endpoints, bypassing the reverse proxy.
 Artifact: Network-level configuration and NGINX reverse proxy restricting access to private internal services.
 Response: The connection is rejected or dropped, as direct access to internal services is blocked; only requests routed through the reverse proxy on the public interface are accepted.
 #### Scenario 3: the software system must implement the Network Segmentation Pattern.
 Source: Authenticated user with an unauthorized role.
 Stimulus: User attempts to access a system resource or service hosted in a restricted network segment.
-Artifact: Network segmentation rules enforced via firewall policies, private subnets, or service-level access control.
+Artifact: Network segmentation rules enforced via private subnets.
 Response: The request is denied or blocked at the network or service level.
 Access is only granted to users whose roles permit communication with the corresponding network segment.
 #### Scenario 4: the software system must implement the API Gateway Pattern for security purposes.
 Source: External user.
 Stimulus: User sends a request to access backend services.
 Artifact: API Gateway positioned between the user and internal microservices.
 Response: The API Gateway authenticates and authorizes the request, applies rate limiting and validation rules, and routes the request to the appropriate internal service.
 Unauthorized or malformed requests are rejected before reaching internal components.